Albert Park (SA)

 How does the suburb of Albert Park's income rank nationally?

-The suburb of Albert Park's income level is below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Albert Park's median income among taxpayers is $54,889 and the average income stands at $60,402, which compares to figures for Greater Adelaide's of $54,808 and $66,852 respectively.
+The suburb of Albert Park shows a median taxpayer income of $54,889 and an average of $60,402 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is below the national average, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
 Based on Wage Price Index growth of 10.17% since FY-23, current estimates would be approximately $60,471 (median) and $66,545 (average) as of March 2026.

 What is the disposable income in the suburb of Albert Park?